jpbecotte/bridge-agreements/conventions/puppet-stayman.md

 ## Opener's answers

   - 3♦ : I do have a 4 card major.
 Responder's rebid:
-  - 3♥ : I do have 4♠
+    - 3♥ : I do have 4 ♠
-  -
+    - 3♠ : I do have 4 ♥
+    - 4♦ : I do have 4 ♠ and 4 ♥.
   - 2♥ : Shows ♥ and a minor suit.
   - 2♠ : Shows ♠ and a minor suit.
   - 2NT : Shows both minor suits.
   - X : Shows x points, where x is the maximum range of the 1NT opponent's opening.

 ## Important